-The Institute operates an Annual Programme Review (APR) of is taught undergraduate and postgraduate provision.
-The APR is a continuous process of reflection and action planning which is owned by those responsible for programme delivery; the main document of reference for this process is the Action Plan which is the summary of the institute's work throughout the year to monitor academic standards and to improve the student experience.
+The Institute operates regular Programme Reviews of its taught undergraduate and postgraduate provision.
+The review is a continuous process of reflection and action planning which is owned by those responsible for programme delivery; the main document of reference for this process is the Action Plan which is the summary of the institute's work throughout the year to monitor academic standards and to improve the student experience.
 Students' views are considered as part of this process through analysis of the Postgraduate Taught Experience Survey (PTES) and module evaluations.